Treatment for testicular cancer

 After surgery to remove the testicle (orchidectomy), further treatment will depend on the stage and type of testicular cancer you have.

-About treatment for testicular cancer
+About testicular cancer treatment

-- the stage of the cancer and the risk of it coming back
+- the stage of the cancer

-- whether it is a non-seminoma or seminoma (see below).
+- whether it is a non-seminoma or seminoma (see below)

 We understand that having treatment can be a difficult time for people.
 We're here to support you.
 If you want to talk, you can: